weifund/weifund/README.md

 5. Refresh and run WeiFund!

-## Todo
-- Add a config contract to campaign (for token/share systems)
-- Micro crowdfund to up vote/down vote campaigns (content curation throught CF)
-- Prebuilt One-Click Token/Share Contract Templates
-- One-click Progress Embed Widgets (for other dapps to integrate CF into their DApp's)
-- Admin Panel for Campaign Operators (to more closley moniter their campaign progress)
-- NameReg contract for usernames of Campaign Owners/Donaters
-- Share link on tracker page
-- Token/Share counter and name integration (so Campaigns can say "10,000 Custom Tokens Raised")
-- Connect Whisper somehow, so users can comm. with campaign owners

 ## Current DApp Functionality Overview
 All core features should be exposed through the UI and access the companion contract:
 - Landing Page